 As we understand more about modeling and AI, we can use it to predict erosion levels, highlight problem areas, and estimate land and crop loss.

 Previously, builders, farmers, and landowners would have to use helicopters or boats to explore their surroundings and pinpoint potential erosion problem areas.
 With the invention of drones, many more people can affordably access more of their land.

 Once you have this kind of information, you can take pre-emptive action and minimize your property's risk.
 Drones also allow you to review your existing erosion control measures more regularly and undertake necessary repairs quicker.

 Erosion and Sediment Control with Flexamat

 Flexamat’s achievements in the erosion control industry are numerous.
-The US-based firm is responsible for the technology used to manufacture and package erosion control mats into rolls.
-We pride ourselves on our customizable products and use recycled materials wherever possible.
-Many of our erosion control products are fully biodegradable.
+The US-based firm is responsible for the technology used to manufacture and package concrete erosion control mats into rolls.
+We pride ourselves on our customizable products.

 Step into the future of erosion control and sediment control with Flexamat